ParaMilitary 2 G-10 Plain Edge

 Atlantic Salt Spyderco Knife

 Rust-free and dangerous as they come, this classic paramilitary-style blade comes with the strongest grip on any ergonomic handle in the Spyderco collection, and a serrated edge along the entire length to give you maximum power and a stronger cut.
 Clip it onto your belt or utilize tie-up carry with the black titanium pocket clip or throw it into your EDC kit.
 Atlantic Salt comes made of H-1 steel, which is exclusive and powerful, giving you a unique addition to your collection.
+Our camping knives guide offers more great products like this so check it out.

 - Weight0.16 ounces